carbon-language/carbon-lang/docs/design/generics/details.md

 }
 struct FixedArray(T:!
 Type, N:!
 Int) { ... }

-// By saying "Printable:!
-T" instead of "Type:!
-T" here, we constrain
+// By saying "T:!
+Printable" instead of "T:!
+Type" here, we constrain
 // T to be Printable for this impl. external impl FixedArray(T:!
 Printable, N:!
 Int) as Printable {
   fn Print[addr me: Self*]() -> String {